 Figure 7 shows the annotations required to type-check each app.
 Less than 2% as many annotations are required due to reflection and intents, compared to annotations related to information flow (the downstream analysis).
-In cases of missing or incorrect annotations, both analyses issue user-friendly warnings that pinpoint and explain the type inconsistency.
-The average time to add each annotation was roughly one minute, for an author of this paper.
-Thus, the annotation overhead is small in absolute and relative terms, especially considering the significant improvements in precision shown above.
+If the programmer omits an annotation, or writes one that is inconsistent with the source code or with other annotations, then the analyses issue user-friendly warnings that pinpoint and explain the type inconsistency.
+The average time to add each annotation related to our analyses was roughly one minute, for an author of this paper.8 Thus, the annotation overhead is small in absolute and relative terms, especially considering the significant improvements in precision due to reflection and intent analysis.